Utah former lawmaker to be Salt Lake City's first openly gay mayor

-SALT LAKE CITY (Reuters) - Former Utah Democratic state lawmaker Jackie Biskupski will become Salt Lake City’s first openly gay mayor after ousting a two-term incumbent in this month’s vote, final election results showed on Tuesday.
+SALT LAKE CITY, Nov 17 (Reuters) - Former Utah Democratic state lawmaker Jackie Biskupski will become Salt Lake City’s first openly gay mayor after ousting a two-term incumbent in this month’s vote, final election results showed on Tuesday.

 Biskupski, 49, whose campaign touted her experience working in the private sector and law enforcement, defeated fellow Democrat Ralph Becker, a former colleague in the legislature of the socially conservative state.